 Probation success rates have decreased slightly in recent years.
 Each probation department receives quarterly reports with individual district success rates that allow them to monitor their progress throughout the year.
 Probation departments may request technical assistance and additional training to assist them in developing plans to improve their outcomes.
-While recidivism rates have declined in recent years and new crime and absconder rates have remained steady over the last five years, technical violations have accounted for the majority of increase in probation failures.
-A new program, Strategies for Behavior Change (SBC), is currently being implemented statewide.
+A combination of technical violations and absconders account for most of the increase in probation failures.
+A program, Strategies for Behavior Change (SBC), is currently being implemented statewide.
 The program is designed to address technical violations and impact short and long-term behavior change for all probation populations.
-As it will require several years for the entire state to reach full implementation of this programming, it will also take a number of years to measure the impact of the program on success and recidivism rates.
+As it will require several years for the entire state to reach full implementation of this programming, it will also take several years to measure the impact of the program on success and recidivism rates.

-^{}Due to the smaller number of probationers in some intensive programs, the actual success rate may experience drastic fluctuations.
-Adult ISP began transitioning populations in FY2014 to include LSIP (high risk/low need probationers) and to move low risk and/or high need probationers to other programming.
+Due to the smaller number of probationers in some intensive programs, the actual success rate may experience drastic fluctuations.
+Adult ISP began transitioning populations in FY2014 to include LSIP (high risk/low need probationers) and to move lower risk and/or high need probationers to other programming.